Second Morawiecki cabinet: Social

 In July 2020, Minister of Justice Zbigniew Ziobro declared he would begin preparing the formal process for Poland to withdraw from the Istanbul Convention.
 He claimed the treaty is harmful because it "requires that schools teach children about gender in an ideological way" and that it "de-emphasizes biological sex".
 On July 30, Prime Minister Morawiecki motioned for the Constitutional Tribunal to decide whether the Convention violated the Polish Constitution.
 As of August 2022 the case remains undecided.

 In March 2021, the Ministry of Justice prepared a bill banning same-sex couples from adopting children, saying “this solution corresponds to the views of the vast majority of Polish society”.
 As of August 2022 the bill hasn't been put to a vote in the Sejm.

 In April 2022 United Poland part of the ruling government called for tougher blasphemy laws in Poland, such as three-year jail terms for insulting church or interrupting mass.

 In October 2022, they submitted a citizens' legislative initiative for the tougher blasphemy laws with close to 400,000 signatures to parliament.

+Education

+In 2021 the Przemysław Czarnek Education Ministry proposed a reform of the Polish educational system, dubbed in Polish media "Lex Czarnek".
+It has been described as controversial due to its implied criticism of the teachings on liberal issues such as LGBT rights and sex education. it was vetoed by the President Andrzej Duda in 2022.